alisson226/advanced_lane_sight/README.md

 #### 1. Then finally I consolidated apply all previous process in a function called `pipelinefinal` to apply to the video.

 Here's a [link to my video result][video1]

+### 2. Potential shortcomings with your current pipeline

+One potential shortcoming would be what would happen when we have lane changes or some unknown object blockin the lane identification.
+The algorithm might not work propperly in may be inpredictable in cases that may occur in not ideal conditions;

+Another shortcoming could be that the video annotation is very unstable and this might lead to errors in a real world scenario.

+### 3. Suggest possible improvements to your pipeline

+A possible improvement would be to use machine learning and AI to improve the reliability and the model prediction.